Kitchen Cabinet Painting Services

 Is kitchen cabinet paint different from “regular” wall and trim paint?

 Yes, we use a special primer and paint that are much more durable than regular wall paint because your kitchen cabinets will be opened and closed often.
-See our DIY instructions for the exact paint brands and formulas we use and recommend.
+See our DIY instructions for the exact paint brands and formulas we use and recommend if you’re doing this project yourself.

 How much will it cost to paint my kitchen cabinets with CertaPro Painters?